-French strike kills a top Islamic State militant in West Africa, believed to have been involved in deadly aid worker attack
+French strike kills top Islamic State militant in West Africa blamed for deadly attack on aid workers

 In West Africa, the French drawdown has deepened skepticism of Western alliances.
 The United States’ chaotic Afghanistan pullout further compounded those concerns in recent months.

-“What Afghanistan has proven to the world is that American or Western commitment is fragile, if not to say: not to be trusted,” Adam Baczko, a French researcher who has both focused on Afghanistan and Mali, said in August.
+“What Afghanistan has proven to the world is that American or Western commitment is fragile, if not to say: not to be trusted,” Adam Baczko, a French researcher who has focused on both Afghanistan and Mali, said in August.

 Macron has sought to portray his drawdown plans in the region as a “profound transformation” toward a more international mission, more heavily supported by African and European allies — but there have so far been few signs of a significantly greater cross-European engagement in the future.